rsyncOSX/RsyncOSXdocs/content/post/RsyncOSXDocs.md

 +++
 RsyncOSX is a GUI ontop of the command line utility `rsync`, no more no less.
 Rsync is a file-based tool for transferring and synchronization of files.
 RsyncOSX supports both synchronize and snapshot tasks.
 There is no custom solution for the synchronized archive.
 And you can quit utilizing RsyncOSX (and rsync) at any time and still have access to all synchronized files.

+All releases of RsyncOSX are [signed and notarized](/post/notarized/).

 - RsyncOSX is compiled with support for **macOS Catalina** and **macOS Big Sur** only
   - the latest version is [released here](https://github.com/rsyncOSX/RsyncOSX/releases)
 - RsyncOSX is built as [Universal macOS Binary](https://developer.apple.com/documentation/xcode/building_a_universal_macos_binary).